kaseymccormick/code_one_2016/README.md

 ### Solution
-After looking at several other banks sites and discussing our own plesant digital expereince we found that a walk through solution would be best for new customers.
-And a configurable dashboard for existing customers.
+After looking at several other banks sites and discussing our own pleasant digital expereinces we found that a walk through solution would be best for new customers, and a configurable dashboard for existing.

 ### How it's built
 **Tech Stack** *and Libraries*